Measure Blood Oxygen Level on Galaxy Watch

 Run unit tests

-- Right click on com.samsung.sdc22.health.basic (test) and execute Run 'Tests in 'com.samsung.sdc22.health.basic'' command.
+- Right click on com.samsung.health.spo2tracking (test) and execute Run 'Tests in 'com.samsung.health.spo2tracking'' command.

 Run the app

-After building the APK, you can run the application on a connected device to measure your blood oxygen level.
+After building the APK, you can run the application on a connected device to measure blood oxygen level.

 You're done!